virajSandakelum/Web-Server/README.md

 ## Introduction

-- This is a simpe web server.
+- This is a simple web server.
 - Created by the Python programing language.
 - Here not used the built-in HTTPServer module.
-- Here used Socket Programing concept.
+- Here used the Socket Programming concept.
-- What's the Socket Programing - https://realpython.com/python-sockets/
+- What's the Socket Programming - https://realpython.com/python-sockets/

 ## File Introduction